EdanDa/AlephEfes/README.md

 This repository contains a React-based calculator and research notes around the **Aleph-Code** (קוד-אלף) hypothesis.
 The project treats the biblical consonantal text as a deliberately engineered system where Hebrew letters are mapped to values **0–21** and processed through a **three-layer valuation** (Units, Tens with Δ9 adjustment, Hundreds).
 The aim is to provide an **open playground** for testing the model, exploring its linguistic consequences, and reproducing all calculations.
+> **Note**: The calculator interface is in **Hebrew**.
+Enter Hebrew consonantal text directly into the input field.
+>
+> Each word is analysed separately, and line totals are also reported separately.
+---

+## Features
+The calculator includes the following capabilities:
+- **Dual Calculation Modes**
+  Switch between Aleph-Zero (א:0) and Aleph-One (א:1) mappings.
+Both modes apply the same 3-layer valuation but with different base indexing.

+- **Digital Root Clusters (ש״ד)**
+  Words are grouped by digital root (1–9), with interactive drill-down, search, and re-ordering of clusters.

+- **Prime Highlights**
+  Prime totals are detected per word and per line.
+You can customize the highlight color in the legend.

+- **Multiple Views**
+  - *Lines*: see full breakdown with per-letter calculations, line totals, and prime markers.
+  - *Clusters*: explore semantic networks grouped by digital root.
+  - *Hot Words*: analyze frequency of values or words, with drill-down into specific value clusters.

+- **Data Export**
+  One-click copy for:
+  - Full analysis (line by line)
+  - Summary of clusters or pinned words
+  - Unique word calculations
+  - Frequency tables

+- **Dark Mode**
+  Auto-detects system preference, toggleable at runtime.

+- **Performance**
+  Uses memoization and a virtualized list for handling large texts efficiently.

 ---